-It must not have crossed your mind that hygienically cooked, when served in newspapers, can actually become contaminated.
+It must not have crossed your mind that hygienically cooked when served in newspapers, can actually become contaminated.
 Small vendors and hotels routinely use newspapers to wrap and serve food in.
 Many households also use newspapers to absorb excess oil in the absence of absorbent paper.
-These activities can slowly poison the consumer and lead to a number of health related problems.
+These activities can slowly poison the consumer and lead to a number of health-related problems.
 Newspaper ink is generally of a thick consistency.
-The ink could contain petroleum based mineral oils and solvents like methanol, benzene and toluene.
+The ink could contain petroleum-based mineral oils and solvents like methanol, benzene, and toluene.
 For drying the thick ink heavy metal drying agents like cobalt are used.
-All these chemicals are considered to be harmful for human health.
+All these chemicals are considered to be harmful to human health.

-The truth is that the thick newspapers ink can leach easily into the foods especially when the food is fried and is hot.
+The truth is that the thick newspaper’s ink can leach easily into the foods especially when the food is fried and is hot.
 The bioactive materials in the ink can have a negative effect on the health.
-Printing inks could also contain harmful colours, pigments, binders, additives and preservatives.
+Printing inks could also contain harmful colors, pigments, binders, additives, and preservatives.
 The hot oil from samosas and pakoras aids the leaching of these chemicals form the ink into the food.
 Besides these chemical contaminants, newspapers could also contain microorganisms which can pose as much risk to human health.

 Since newspapers and even cardboard boxes and paper boxes could be made from recycled paper they may contain metallic contaminants, mineral oils and harmful chemicals like phthalates that can cause digestive problems and extreme toxicity.
 Consumers with weak vital organs or immune systems like old people, children, and even teenagers are at a risk of acquiring cancer-related problems if they are exposed to foods packed in recycled material.